Are you feeling stressed about holiday shopping? Not sure what to buy for the gardeners on your list?

 Plant stands are often an afterthought – but they don’t have to be.

-Your selected recipient is sure to be delighted by this set of three nesting plant stands, with a natural design inspired by bare twigs and branches, complete with an adorable little bird perched beneath the tallest table.
+Your selected recipient is sure to be delighted by this set of three nesting plant stands with a scroll design and slatted tops.

 Nesting Branch Plant Stand Set

-Find this attractive display stand at Gardener’s Supply Company.
+Find this attractive display stand available at Plow and Hearth.

 The baskets are 8.75 inches high and weigh about half a pound.